Skip to main content

 • We’re rebuilding relationships between people and the natural world to help stabilise the climate and create a healthier planet.

-• We’re retrofitting our operating systems to reduce emissions - using green infrastructure, geothermal energy, electric transport.
+• We’re retrofitting our operating systems to reduce emissions - using green infrastructure, geothermal energy and electric transport.

-• We’re designing future Eden Projects to be built and run sustainably.
+• We’re designing future Eden Projects in a regenerative way, so they can be built and run as sustainably as possible.

 • We’re moving towards low carbon, circular systems - by recovering water, resources and generating our own energy.